bcruddy/gcs-ci/README.md

 ## setup

-`gcs-ci` will automatically detected your CI environemnnt and pull in the necessary environmennt variables to deploy to GCS.
+`gcs-ci` will automatically detected your CI environmennt and pull in the necessary environmennt variables to deploy to GCS.

 You'll need to provide the following: